tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 The straight-forward test would be get all rows and columns of those two projections, and perform equality check one by one.
 It would be very time-consuming to write and execute such test cases in Java and TestNG.
-Even when the query returns can be managed to be within the memory limit, it is still time-consuming to do data transfer for the two SQL returns, join the columns to prepare for comparison row by row.
+Even when the query returns can be managed within the memory limit, it is still time-consuming to do data transfer for the two query returns, join the columns to prepare for comparison row by row.
-Moreover, note that these expensive operations are carried out on the client side, the test execution machine (e.g., our computers).
+Moreover, note that these expensive operations are carried out on the client side, our computers.

 The more efficient way for this data parity check is to use these two SQL test queries, using the test blocks shown in [this post](/blog/2016/03/28/sql-unit-test-runner/):